 #86 Take a warm bath and relax.
 Even better, add Epsom salts or magnesium chloride flakes and soak (magnesium deficiency is a very common problem).

-#87 Iron out those knots with some foam rolling.
+#88 Iron out those knots with some foam rolling or a light mobility session.

 #91 Spend a full week getting at least 8 hours sleep a night.